Some photographs last longer in the mind because of the subject and there is nothing more interesting to people than, other people.

-Copyright: Steve McCurry (1984)
+Image Copyright Steve McCurry (1984)

-Taken in the middle of America’s Great Depression, Lange’s portrait of Florence Owens Thompson and her children shows the effects that hyperinflation and lack of employment had on the American people during the 1930s.
+Taken in the middle of America’s Great Depression, Lange’s portrait of Florence Owens Thompson and her children shows the effects that hyperinflation and lack of employment had on the American people during the 30’s.

-After being located, Florence Owens Thompson was quoted as saying “I wish she [Lange] hadn’t taken my picture.
+After being located Florence Owens Thompson was quoted as saying ‘I wish she [Lange] hadn’t taken my picture.
 I can’t get a penny out of it.
 She didn’t ask my name.
-Said she wouldn’t sell the pictures.
+She said she wouldn’t sell the pictures.
 She said she’d send me a copy.
-And she never did.”
-Lange was funded by the government when she took the iconic portrait, so the image was in the public domain and Lange never received any royalties.
+She never did’.

 The remaining 6 portraits of the family can be seen here.